Ariel Henry: Acting Prime Minister of Haiti

 At the 76th session of the United Nations General Assembly on 25 September, Henry spoke about the recent expulsion of Haitian migrants by the United States from its border with Mexico and stated that while he did not wish to challenge its right to expel illegal migrants, migration would continue until wealth inequality no longer existed in the world.
 He urged wealthy countries to help less-developed ones improve their living standards more quickly to prevent it, and criticized the United States Border Patrol agents for their conduct while stopping the Haitian migrants.
-Henry also stated that his government was trying to apprehend Moïse's killers and asked for "mutual legal assistance" before the assembly, while promising to restore democractic governance in Haiti quickly.

-Henry dismissed all members of the Provisional Electoral Council, seen by many in the country as politically biased, on 27 September.
+Henry also stated that his government was trying to apprehend Moïse's killers and asked for "mutual legal assistance" before the assembly, while promising to restore democratic governance in Haiti quickly.
+Henry dismissed all members of the Provisional Electoral Council on 27 September.
 The elections were postponed indefinitely and he promised to appoint a new election council.
 The next day, Henry told the Associated Press that he planned to hold the constitutional referendum in February 2022, and hoped to hold the elections in early-2022.
 He also stated that the Haitian migrants recently expelled from the Mexico–United States border would be assisted by the government in setting up small businesses, and criticized the treatment meted out to them by the United States.

-Henry named a new ministerial cabinet on 24 November, consisting of eight new appointments.
-A 52-member National Transitional Council was named on 12 December under the "Montana Accord", a competing accord against Henry's own "September 11th Accord", being given the task of selecting a new president and prime minister until elections are held.

-On 1 January 2022, it was reported that Henry had survived an assassination attempt after he fled Gonaïves during a shootout between his security forces and an armed group.
-The attempt on his life occurred outside the cathedral in Gonaives, where a ceremony marking the 218th anniversary of Haitian independence was taking place.
+Henry named a new ministerial cabinet on 24 November, consisting of eight new appointments and appointing himself as the acting Minister of Culture and Communication.
+A 52-member National Transitional Council was named on 12 December under the "Montana Accord", a competing accord against Henry's own "September 11th Accord", being given the task of selecting a new president and prime minister until elections were held.
+On 1 January 2022, Henry fled Gonaïves after a shootout between his security forces and an unknown armed group.
+The attempt on his life occurred outside the cathedral in Gonaïves, where a ceremony marking the 218th anniversary of Haitian independence was taking place.
 The incident resulted in one death and two others were injured.
 Henry accused "bandits" of trying to assassinate him, and stated that the state should never bow to their demands.

-Delegates of various accords, including the Montana Accord, chose Fritz Jean as the interim president of Haiti on 17 January during a unitary summit.
-Henry however stated on Twitter that the next president would be elected by the Haitian people, apparently rejecting attempts at a transitional government.
-After the Montana Accord signatories chose Jean as the interim president and Steven Benoît as the prime minister in late January, Henry rejected giving recognition to it on 7 February.
-He also promised to announce the date of the elections soon, while his opponents demanded that he step down since the legal mandate of late president Jovenel Moïse, who had appointed him, formally expired that day.
+Delegates of various accords, including the Montana Accord, chose Fritz Jean as the interim President of Haiti on 17 January during a unitary summit.
+Henry however stated on Twitter that the next President would be elected by the Haitian people, apparently rejecting attempts at a transitional government.
+After the Montana Accord signatories chose Jean as the interim President and Steven Benoît as the Prime Minister in late January, Henry rejected giving recognition to it on 7 February.
+He also promised to announce the date of the elections soon, while his opponents demanded that he step down since the legal mandate of late President Jovenel Moïse, who had appointed him, formally expired that day.